What to Put on a Kids Birthday Invitation RSVP

 - whether siblings are invited

-That is the minimum set of details most families need.
+That is the minimum set of details most families need before they can answer confidently.

 Add the RSVP deadline clearly